disponibile anche in italiano

 Worldwide density is based on hostcount and population excluding the U.S.

 There is considerable growth in several European countries and in other parts of the world.
-Trends need always to be understood over more extende periods, but there are some relevant changes, as in the case of France (that had overtaken Australia in 2004 and the Netherlands in 2006), Poland that in recent years has moved ahead, as a total, of some traditionally strong countries, Mexico that appears to have new acceleration in 2006-2007 and some fast-growing countries in Asia.
+Trends need always to be understood over more extended periods, but there are some relevant changes, as in the case of France (that had overtaken Australia in 2004 and the Netherlands in 2006).
+Poland in recent years has moved ahead of some traditionally strong countries.
+Russia is growing faster since 2009.

-A “sudden” change in the second half of 2007 is a huge increase of hostcount in China.
-The beleivability of such “leaps” is always questionable.
-It will take years to understand if something is really changing – and, if so, what and how.
+A “sudden” change in the second half of 2007 was a huge increase of hostcount in China.
+The beleivability of such a “leap” is questionable.
+It will take more years to understand if something is really changing – and, if so, what and how.
 (See the report on Asia.)

-Now thirtyeight countries worldwide have over a million internet hosts (six in the Americas, eight in Asia, two in the Pacific, twentyone in Europe and one in Africa.)
-Sixteen (seven in Europe) are over five million and twelve (five in Europe) over ten.
+Now fortyfsix countries worldwide have over a million internet hosts (seven in the Americas, ten in Asia, two in the Pacific, twentysix in Europe and one in Africa.)
+Twentytwo (eleven in Europe) are over five million and seventeen (eight in Europe) over ten.

 If we look beyond national borders there are two large language communities online: Spanish and Chinese (there is a specific document in Italian that explains this subject.)